bruno-duart/TSPDL/README.md

 ## Instances

-All the instances solved by our codes are available on: VERIFICAR O LINK <http://jgr.no/tspdl.>
+All the instances solved by our codes are available on:  <http://jgr.no/tspdl>.

 Also, you can use our instances, that are already ready to use with our implementation.